stormalf/chibicc/README.md

 ## release notes

 1.0.22.9    Reporting fixes from 1.0.22.9_dev (like implicit function declaration, -std=c11 -std=c99...).
 Fixing issue with \__atomic_load_n during linking of nmap.
 Fixing issue with vim (due to a mistake in ND_ASSIGN).
 Adding vector implementation (with TY_VECTOR type) in progress (basic operations seems to work fine issues with mixed non-vectors/vectors or multiple vectors parameters).
 Adding some builtin_ia32_xxxx (like builtin_ia32_emms...).
+Fixing issue with cvtpi2ps.

 ## old release notes